Everything You Need to Know About Kosher Cooking

-The rules that govern kosher cooking and eating are detailed—and we mean detailed.
-Truly keeping kosher requires rigorous adherence, and in the case of restaurants and commercial kitchens, the careful watch of a religious supervisor to make sure all rules and spiritual laws are followed.
+Truly keeping kosher requires rigorous adherence and, in the case of restaurants and commercial kitchens, the careful watch of a religious supervisor to make sure all rules and spiritual laws are followed.
+Here’s what you need to know when it comes to kosher cooking and what makes food kosher.

 What Foods Are Kosher?

-Ever wonder what’s off-limits if you’re eating kosher?
-We have a full breakdown of what you can and cannot eat if you’re planning on eating kosher.
-Do keep in mind, though, that kosher rules can be more or less strict based on different Jewish ethnic cultures and branches of Judaism.
+Ever wonder what’s off-limits if you’re kosher?
+Here’s a breakdown of what you can and cannot eat if you’re planning on keeping kosher.
+Keep in mind that kosher rules can be more or less strict based on different Jewish ethnic cultures and branches of Judaism.
+And kosher doesn’t just refer to the type of animal: It also matters how the animal is killed.

 - Beef: Look for cuts like chuck, rib, brisket and plate.
 Other cuts may or may not be kosher depending on the preparation.